-'Kick-Ass 2' stars Chloe Moretz and Aaron Taylor-Johnson have defended the film following Jim Carrey's claims it is too violent.
+'Kick-Ass 2' stars Aaron Taylor-Johnson and Chloe Moretz insist their new movie doesn't promote violence following co-star Jim Carrey's claims the film is too violent.

 The veteran actor - who plays Colonel Stars and Stripes in the upcoming action flick - publicly withdrew his support of the movie earlier this year in light of the Sandy Hook school shootings last year, however, his co-stars insist it doesn't promote violence and is purely fictional.